gorgexec/MvvmCore/README.md

 ```

 ### Fragment
+There are MvvmCore base classes  `FragmentCore`, `BindableFragmentCore` that should be extended.

 ### ViewModel
+To implenent ViewModel `ViewModelCore`
 That's it.
 And nothing about ViewModelFactory, ViewModelProvider, Dagger2 MultiBindingModules, DataBindingUtil and other stuff concerning ViewModel creation and databinding.
 All under the hood!

 For example, in order to create an Activity with ViewModel injected and bound to the layout the code should be like the following: